jlw-ecoevo/jlw-ecoevo.github.io/join.md

 ## Postdocs

-I will be recruiting **one postdoc to start summer 2023 for a position currently funded for two years (until summer 2025)**.
+I will be recruiting **one postdoc to start summer 2023 for a position currently funded for three years (until summer 2026)**.
 I will post a more official ad in the coming months, but this is a pretty flexible position in terms of projects because you will be funded directly off my startup (not beholden to the aims of any specific grant).
 I have lots of ideas for projects I think would be fun to collaborate on (many part of ongoing collaborations with researchers outside the lab), but I am also happy to hear your ideas if there are projects you are excited to bring to the group.

 Chapman is an R2 institution with a very research active biology faculty, but (currently) no biology graduate programs.
 The level of undergraduate involvement in my lab is anticipated to be high, and I will be recruiting postdocs first and foremost on their interest in and demonstrated history of mentorship.
 I want us to have fun working on interesting science together, but my priority, especially with these initial hires, will be to foster a collaborative and supportive lab community for scientists at all stages in their careers.
 Please consider this when determining if this lab is the right fit for you.
 If you are someone who wants to work totally independently and is not interested in mentoring any students (which is a totally OK way to be) this position might not be a great fit.
 If you are excited about mentorship in addition to research, this might be the right place for you.
 Note that mentorship load will be flexible to your capacity (I anticipate a summer student or two per senior lab member, with the possibility of having a student work with you during the semester as well - quality mentorship over quantity).